 Below, I walk through how chlorinators work, the different types you can choose from, the pros, cons, and more.

 While some people try to keep their pool chlorine-free, this is not advisable.
 Chlorine helps to kill water-borne germs that often make swimmers sick with ailments such as diarrhea, ear infections, and various skin infections.
 While chlorine is not the only way to disinfect a pool, it is a tried and true method that will cover the basic threats to your pool’s cleanliness.

 The key to using a safe amount of chlorine is to regulate it by using an automatic chlorinator.
 Maintaining the appropriate chlorine level keeps the chemicals from building up and causing skin irritation, eye redness, or other unpleasant side effects.

 While you shouldn’t be ingesting large amounts of chlorinated pool water, it’s worth noting that excess chlorine can be caustic to your insides, too.
 Exposure over time can also be harmful to your body systems, whether you’re taking splashes to the face or are soaking in the pool for hours.

 It is essential to keep your chlorine levels between 1.0 and 3.0 parts per million to maintain a clean and well-balanced swim environment.

 To keep your pool running optimally, you will need an automatic pool chlorinator to make your life a little easier.
 Choosing a chlorination method for your pool is not as easy as going and grabbing the first one that looks good.
-There are a few things you need to know before choosing a pool chlorinator, so we have added some information below to make it a little easier for you to decide.
+There are a few things you need to know before choosing a pool chlorinator, so I have added some information below to make it a little easier for you to decide.